joephinderink/SharePortation-Protocol--SPP-/provider/README.md

 ## Reports

-Reports are information that providers can send back to agencies containing aggregated data that is not contained within other MDS endpoints, like counts of special groups of riders.
-These supplemental reports are not a substitute for other MDS Provider endpoints.
+Reports are information that providers can send back to agencies containing aggregated data that is not contained within other  SPP endpoints, like counts of special groups of riders.
+These supplemental reports are not a substitute for other  SPP Provider endpoints.

 The authenticated reports are monthly, historic flat files that may be pre-generated by the provider.